-(a) Organization-After the Mayor-elect and a majority of the school committeemen-elect have been sworn, the School Committee shall be called together by the Mayor who shall preside.
-The School Committee shall then elect from among its members a chairman and a vice-chairman, who shall act as chairman during the absence or disability of the chairman.
-The School Committee shall also elect a secretary who shall not be one of its members.
-The chairman, vice-chairman, and secretary shall serve at the pleasure of the School Committee.

-(b) Quorum-A majority of the School Committee then in office shall constitute a quorum but a smaller number may meet and adjourn from time to time.

-(c) Rules of Procedure-The School Committee shall from time to time establish rules for its proceedings.
+- (a) Organization-After the mayor-elect and a majority of the school committee members-elect have been sworn, the school committee shall be called together by the mayor who shall preside.
+The school committee shall then elect from among its members a chair and a vice-chair, who shall act as chair during the absence or disability of the chair.
+The school committee shall also elect a secretary who shall not be 1 of its members.
+The chair, vice-chair and secretary shall serve at the pleasure of the school committee. - (b) Quorum-A majority of the school committee then in office shall constitute a quorum but a smaller number may meet and adjourn from time to time. - (c) Rules of Procedure-The school committee shall from time to time establish rules for its proceedings.

-Except as otherwise authorized by General Laws Chapter 39, Section 23A ("open meeting law"), all sessions of the School Committee shall be open to the public and press.
-A full, accurate, and up-to-date record of the proceedings of the School Committee shall be kept and shall be open to inspection by the public.
+Except as otherwise authorized by sections 18 to 25, inclusive, of chapter 30A of the General Laws, all sessions of the school committee shall be open to the public and press.
+A full, accurate and up-to-date record of the proceedings of the school committee shall be kept and shall be open to inspection by the public.
 It shall include a record of each roll call vote.